Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 Sun safety tips are important for kids all year round.
 That’s because being outside is good for your mind and body.
 Sunlight also helps your skin make Vitamin D, an important vitamin for your bones, brain, and immune system.

 But there’s a downside to having fun in the sun.
 After all, sunburns can hurt a lot!
-Even if your skin doesn’t burn easily, you still need to protect it.
-When you grow up, you don’t want to regret skipping simple sun safety tips!

 Why sun safety is important for kids and their skin